-- 3. PIC must be ATP rated is required within five years of hire.
-SIC is strongly recommended to be ATP rated and must complete a certificate holder's approved SIC Training program. - 4.
+- 3. ATP rated is required within five years of hire. - 4.
 In aircraft that require two pilots, both pilots must be type-rated for that make and model, and both pilots must hold first class medical certificates if the certificate holder operates internationally.
-Both pilots must have training on Crew Resource Management (CRM) or Multipilot Crew Coordination (MCC) - 5.
-When operating with two pilots, there should be a policy to avoid a "green on green" situation, ; where a lower experienced PIC is paired with a lower experienced SIC.
+Both pilots must have training on Crew Resource Management (CRM) or Multipilot Crew Coordination (MCC)

+5. When operating with two pilots, there should be a policy to avoid a "green on green" situation,; where a lower experienced PIC is paired with a lower experienced SIC.
 The two pilots together must have a minimum combined flight experience of 250 hours in make and model.